pgailinas/videoqa-representation-comparison/docs/index.md

 Both representation-based pipelines use shared CLIP question-answer representations and a common evaluation framework, allowing different video representations and prediction methods to be compared independently.

 **IMPORTANT: This documentation is part of a complete VideoQA tutorial and research framework available through the project's public GitHub repository.
 The documentation and notebooks may be viewed directly on GitHub without an account.
 Running the notebooks in Google Colab requires a Google account.
+During execution, required project archives are restored automatically from locally available archives, a mounted Google Drive when available, or the project's public Hugging Face dataset repository.
 Alternatively, the repository may be cloned or downloaded, and the notebooks can be run locally using Jupyter or any compatible notebook environment.**

 ## Research Paper